A Little Rain Must Fall

-The forecast was right; the rain poured down at the most inconvenient time – just like the rain pours in our relationships.
+So, the forecast was right.
+The rain poured down at the most inconvenient time – just like the rain pours in our relationships.
 One spouse may lose their job or have a death in the family.
 Children come with their own challenges that may affect the marriage, too.

 On your sunny days, what do you work on so your marriage can “stand the rain”?